dazzimonti/fable.bayesRecon/README.md

 ## Examples from `bayesRecon`

-In this section we reproduce the examples found `bayesRecon`’s Readme file in the fable framework.
+In this section we reproduce the examples found in `bayesRecon`’s README file in the fable framework.
 You can use this section as a guiding example to convert your code from `bayesRecon` to `fable.bayesRecon`.